 Urban trees work symbiotically with other parts of the city infrastructure.
-Urban trees reduce the demand of sewer systems during periods of stormwater runoff.
+Urban trees reduce the demand on sewer systems during periods of stormwater runoff.
 Tree canopies absorb rainwater, lessening the amount of water entering the sewer system.
-Much of the wtar that runs down the trunk of a tree is absorbed by the roots.
+Much of the water that runs down the trunk of a tree is absorbed by the roots.
 As much as 80% of rainfall in the summer months can be absorbed by trees on impervious surfaces (Stringer & Ennos, 2013).

-When a raindrop is intercepted by a tree's canopy, it does not impact the soil, thus limiting erosion.
+Rain is intercepted by a tree's canopy, it does not impact the soil, thus limiting erosion.
 These valuable soils are retained, and the sewer system does not have to process the particulate matter.
-An average mature tree will intercept 1.209 gallons of water every year (McPherson et.
-Al, 2003).
 Trees also increase the soil's capacity to store rainfall through transpiration, and they increase soil organic matter.

 Trees can also provide energy conservation in an urban environment.
-This is done by shading buildings from the summer's sun and insulating them from winder wind.
+This is done by shading buildings from the summer's sun and insulating them from wind.
 Deciduous trees are able to absorb radiant energy from the sun in the summer, yet in the winter they allow it through their leafless branches.